3 Signs Your Shower Pan Is Leaking and How to Fix It

 Frequently Asked Questions

 Fix your leaking shower ASAP.
 By the time you realize your shower is leaking, chances are it’s been leaking for a while.
 Consider how often you use the shower to determine how much water has passed through the leak.
 Because shower leaks don’t fix themselves or get better with time, leaving them unchecked can lead to more damage and higher repair expenses.
-Use temporary fixes but you should aim to have a professional repair your shower immediately.
+Use temporary fixes, but you should aim to have a professional repair your shower immediately.

 The answer is mixed when it comes to whether you can expect your home warranty to cover a shower pan leak.
 While a home warranty is designed to cover costs for the repair or replacement of appliances and major home systems, most plans don't cover water damage.
 However, plumbing may be covered.
-When looking at home warranty vs home insurance, it's helpful to know that most homeowners insurance policies do cover sudden and accidental water damage originating from inside the house.
+When looking at home warranty versus home insurance, it's helpful to know that most homeowners insurance policies do cover sudden and accidental water damage originating from inside the house.

 Homeowners insurance may cover shower pan leaks, but it depends on the type of coverage you’re looking for.
 Typically, home insurance policies cover sudden or accidental water damage, for example, if it comes from a busted pipe or malfunctioning appliance.
 Damage to a shower pan is usually gradual.
 A repair or replacement of your shower pan usually won’t be covered by your policy.
-If your shower pan leak causes water damage, chances are your standard policy — if it includes water damage — will cover the repair.
+If your shower pan leak causes water damage, chances are your standard policy—if it includes water damage—will cover the repair.

 Need professional help with your project?